Master Plan Process

 Steering Committee

-The Vice President of Administration & Finance led a collaborative steering committee which guided the master plan's development.
-The committee included representation from every university division as well as insight from experts in TU’s Office of Facilities Planning and design firm Ayers Saint Gross.
+The committee includes representation from every university division, as well as input from experts in TU’s Office of Facilities Planning & Design and the project's consultant team.

 Engagement Groups